Covid 19 coronavirus: Celebrants express shock, anger after couple's lockdown wedding

-A furore has erupted amongst the country's celebrants after a North Shore couple got married at home despite the nationwide lockdown.
+A furore has erupted among the country's wedding celebrants after a North Shore couple were allowed to tie the knot at their home despite the nationwide lockdown.

-And Jeff Montgomery, Registrar-General for Births, Deaths and Marriages, is standing by his decision to let the couple go ahead with their special day, sending an email to all celebrants today stating it is up to them and their clients if they decide to get married during the 4-week lockdown period.
+Jeff Montgomery, the Registrar-General for Births, Deaths and Marriages, is standing by his decision to let the couple go ahead with their special day, sending an email to all celebrants today stating it is up to them and their clients if they decide to get married during the four-week lockdown period.

 Ariah and Ben McCarthy originally had their April 11 wedding day postponed.
 However, after some persistence from Ariah's mother, Montgomery gave them the all-clear to hold the wedding in the front yard of their North Shore home as long as they adhered to 2m distancing rules and had hand sanitiser nearby.